Badgers football looms — along with worries that it will further boost COVID-19

 The mayors also asked the conference to announce game times and schedules "as early as possible" and to limit the number of late afternoon and evening games, "as these start times are associated with increased activity," such as large gatherings and drinking.

+"A number of taverns have been operating like restaurants, thinking that it is allowed under the orders," she said Monday.
+"That is not the case."

+She said the agency has issued 18 citations, but only a few of those went to restaurants, where usually the agency provides information on how to comply with the order.

-The Big Ten did not immediately respond to a request for comment on the letter.
+The UW-Madison Athletic Department did not respond to a request for comment on the mayors' letter.

+Get ready for Badgers football season with State Journal's complete 2020 preview

+Get ready for Badgers football season with State Journal's complete 2020 preview